 Once upon a time, household appliances had the same electrical plugs as everything else.
-Now, a 240-volt outlet is needed to power an oven, clothes dryer, or other large appliance.
+However, now, a 240-volt outlet is needed to power an oven, clothes dryer, or other large appliance.
 Older appliance plug wiring has only three prongs.
 Now 240 plugs feature four prongs because a ground wire has been added for safety.

 Your Electrical Panel Is Insufficient

 Do you know how many amps it takes to power your home?
-Just twenty years ago, 60-amp circuit breaker wiring would have been quite enough, but today a home often needs two to four times that many amps to successfully run the appliances and devices your family uses everyday, including charging mobile devices, flat screen televisions, the refrigerator and central air conditioning.
+Just twenty years ago, 60-amp circuit breaker wiring would have been quite enough.
+But today, a home often needs two to four times that many amps to successfully run the appliances and devices your family uses everyday.
+Including charging mobile devices, flat screen televisions, the refrigerator and central air conditioning.
 The only way to make sure that you can meet your home’s growing energy need is to upgrade your breaker box wiring.